fbpx ...

 It Helps With NAP Consistency

 NAP stands for Name, Address, and Phone Number.
-For HVAC local SEO, you want your NAP to be identical everywhere, your website, Google listing, Yelp, Angi, HomeAdvisor, and even your invoices.
-A consistent business name makes this way easier to manage and tells Google you’re a reliable local business.
+For HVAC local SEO, you want your NAP to be identical everywhere: your website, Google listing, Yelp, Angi, HomeAdvisor, and even your invoices.
+A consistent business name makes it easier to manage and tells Google you’re a reliable local business.

 So, if your LLC is “Johnson Mechanical Services” but your website and Google listing say “Johnson Heating & Cooling,” and your Facebook says “JHC Air,” you’re confusing both Google and customers.
 One strong, SEO-friendly name across all platforms keeps things simple and search-friendly.